rust-lang/rust/active/0000-collections-conventions.md

 it would be hasty to standardize on a set of traits until we have more experience.

-### Downsides of deprecation
+### Downsides of removal

-There are two main downsides to deprecating the traits without a replacement:
+There are two main downsides to removing the traits without a replacement:

 1. It becomes impossible to write code using generics over a "kind" of collection (like `Map`).